 Prehistoric Bug Named After K-Pop Group Stray Kids

-A prehistoric species of bug with distinctive claws has been discovered in Myanmar, preserved in amber from the northernmost state of Kachin.
-This intact fossil represents the first known fossil insect with a forceps-like leg, providing new insights into a 100-million-year-old forest ecosystem.
+A prehistoric species of bug with claws has been discovered in Myanmar based on an intact fossil trapped in amber.
+The insect, found in Kachin state, represents the first fossil bug with a forceps-like leg and sheds light on a 100-million-year-old forest ecosystem.

-Due to its distinct features, scientists have placed the fossil in a new genus and given it the scientific name Carcinonepa libererrantes.
-The genus name combines the Latinized Greek word for “crab” (carcino-) with nepa, referencing the group of true water bugs known as Nepomorpha.
-The species name libererrantes is a Latinisation of the highly successful K-pop group Stray Kids.
+Scientists placed the fossil in a new genus, Carcinonepa libererrantes.
+The genus name combines Latinized Greek for 'crab' with nepa, referencing true water bugs.
+The species name libererrantes is a Latinisation of the K-pop group Stray Kids, chosen because the fossil's chelae posture resembles the group's trademark pose.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list